iEFdev/ghRepo/ReadMe.md

 	sudo install -bv -m755 -o0 -g0 ghRepo /usr/local/bin

 ## Preparations
 To be able to use the script you'll need to set up an “access token”.
-You can go and create one at Github ([here][token_url]), and paste the string when you run the script _(see example out below)_.
+You can go and create one at Github ([here][token_url]), and paste the string when you run the script _(see first “example output” below)_.
 Or add it your self with `git config`.

 ```bash
 git config --global github.username YOUR_USER_NAME
 git config --global github.token *** TOKEN ***
 ```

 ## Usage